Table of contents

 The CCPA on the other hand, aims to protect a diverse array of personal information, specifically targeting data that identifies, relates to, describes, or is connected to a consumer or household.
 This encompasses traditional identifiers such as names, addresses, and social security numbers, as well as more expansive data categories like purchase records, internet activity, geolocation data, and job information.
 Uniquely, the CCPA also applies to household data.
 For example, data regarding the usage patterns of a smart home system, which could provide insights into the behavior of the household members, is safeguarded by the CCPA.

 Both the GDPR and CCPA aim to protect personal data and give individuals control over their information.
 However, the GDPR includes a broader range of rights, such as data portability, which allows users to transfer their data between service providers.
-The CCPA focuses more on transparency and control over data sales, with specific rights like the ability to opt-out of data sales.
+To dive deeper into these specific European provisions and how to fulfill them, read our guide on Data Subject Rights Under GDPR.
+The CCPA focuses more on transparency and control over data sales, with specific rights like the ability to opt out of data sales.
 Understanding these differences helps businesses comply with each regulation and informs individuals of their rights under each law.

 Under the GDPR, obtaining consent for data processing is a critical aspect of ensuring privacy rights for individuals.
 GDPR mandates that consent must be freely given, specific, informed, and unambiguous.
 This means that individuals must be provided with clear information about what data will be collected, how it will be used, and who it will be shared with.
 Consent must be given through a clear affirmative action, such as ticking a box or clicking a button, and cannot be inferred from silence, pre-ticked boxes, or inactivity.